Testing accuracy of qubit rotations on a public quantum computer: Acknowledgements

 \section{Acknowledgements}

 We acknowledge use of the IBM Quantum Experience for this work.
-The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum Experience team.
-TR acknowledges the financial support by TEAM-NET project co-financed by EU within the Smart Growth Operational Programme (contract no. POIR.04.04.00-00-17C1/18-00)
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum Experience team.)